datascience-labs/datascience-labs.github.io/team/_posts/9999-04-02-suyeon-wang.md

 alumni: true
 ---

-She completed her graduate studies at [Yonsei](https://www.yonsei.ac.kr/sc/index.jsp) University.
+She received her master’s degree from Yonsei University and is currently working at LG Electronics.